mcvickerlab/GLiMMIRS/src/experimental/README.md

 There are a large collection of heterogenous data tables and matrices for the Gasperini analysis.
 To speed up reads from the data, we combined all of these data tables into a single HDF5 data structure that we use for downstream modeling analysis.

+### Step 9: Compute frequency of paired perturbations
+Script: ```features/compute_paired_perturbation_count.R```

+Conda Environment: ```envs/modeling.yaml```

+A key metric for GLiMMIRS is the number of cells that recieve a perturbation to both enhancers in an enhancer-enhancer pair.
+For each enhancer-enhancer pair from the Gasperini data, this script computes the number of cells with both enhancers perturbed.
+This script computes these frequencies for both the smaller set of enhancer-enhancer pairs from supplementary table 2 and the larger at-scale enhancer-enhancer pairs.
+The outputs are stored in CSV files for downstream plotting scripts.